-1.22 It is proposed, with the exception of waste management capacity, that Ealing Council's local plan should be reconsolidated into one local plan thereby reducing considerably the costs and length of any public and stakeholder consultation and requiring just one examination in public.
-At least two rounds of formal public and stakeholder consultation are planned.
+- 1.19 Yes.
+It is proposed, with the exception of waste management capacity, that Ealing Council's local plan should be reconsolidated into one local plan thereby reducing considerably the costs and length of any public and stakeholder consultation and requiring just one examination in public.
+At least two rounds of formal public and stakeholder consultation are planned. - 1.20 Ealing's new Local Plan will shape and guide future development in the area over the next 15 years from 2024 to 2039.
+The plan includes a strategic vision and spatial strategy, a collection of seven Town Plans which provide place-based strategies and spatial policies along with accompanying Development Sites (or site allocations), as well as the criteria-based development management policies that will help guide future development in the borough.
+Figure 3 provides a simplified diagrammatic representation of the structure and format of the emerging new local plan.